Club Resources

 This is the educational component of the club meeting.
 Youth are invited to share their project work, invited speakers and attend tours.
 This portion of a club meeting should be limited to 40-50 minutes

-Monthly Ideas for Club Meetings
+Monthly Ideas for Club Meetings- being revised

 One skill that all 4-H youth and volunteers can benefit from is sharing their 4-H Story.
 Creating a good elevator speech to tell your story is a good activity to use at the end of every 4-H Year.